Rootless Mode¶

 How It Works¶

 Rootless mode executes the Docker daemon and containers inside a user namespace.
 Unlike userns-remap mode, where the daemon runs with root privileges, in rootless mode, both the daemon and containers run without root privileges.
-It avoids using binaries with SETUID bits or file capabilities, except for newuidmap
+It avoids using binaries with SETUID bits or file capabilities, except for newuidmap and newgidmap, which enable multiple UIDs/GIDs in the user namespace.

 Prerequisites¶